In this article:

 Select the Right Consolidation Loan

 When comparing loan offers, consider the following:

-- Does the lender offer the loan amount you need?
-Some lenders have loan minimums; avoid borrowing more than necessary.
+- Does the lending partner offer the loan amount you need?
+Some lending partners have loan minimums; avoid borrowing more than necessary.

 - Can you afford the monthly payments?
 A longer loan term can lower your monthly payments, but you'll ultimately pay more in interest than with a shorter term.